samcday/logstash-output-kinesis/README.md

 }
 ```

 This plugin accepts a wide range of configuration options, most of which come from the underlying KPL library itself.
 [View the full list of KPL configuration options here.][kpldoc]

 Please note that configuration options are snake_cased instead of camelCased.
 So, where [KinesisProducerConfiguration][kpldoc] offers a `setMetricsLevel` option,this plugin accepts a `metrics_level` option.

 ### AWS Credentials

-Of course, there aren't terribly many Kinesis streams out there that allow you to write to them without some AWS credentials.
+There aren't many Kinesis streams out there that allow you to write to them without some AWS credentials.

 This plugin does not allow you to specify credentials directly.
-The AWS SDK [DefaultAWSCredentialsProviderChain](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html) is used, which is quite flexible.
-You can provide your credentials via any of the following mechanisms:
+Instead, the AWS SDK [DefaultAWSCredentialsProviderChain](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html) is used.
+It's quite flexible,you can provide your credentials via any of the following mechanisms:

  * `AWS_ACCESS_KEY_ID` / `AWS_SECRET_KEY` environment variables
  * `~/.aws/credentials` credentials file
  * Instance profile for your running EC2 instance

 ### Building a partition key

 Kinesis demands a [partition key](https://docs.aws.amazon.com/kinesis/latest/dev/key-concepts.html#partition-key) be provided for each record.
 By default, this plugin will provide a very boring partition key of `-`.
-But, you can configure it to compute a partition key from fields in your log events.
+However, you can configure it to compute a partition key from fields in your log events.

 ```
 output {